J4NN0/wordlist-generator/README.md

       With a string size of 3:

-      - Mode 'Uppercasw' will generate a total of 18278 strings
+      - Mode 'Uppercase' will generate a total of 18278 strings
       - Mode 'Lowercase' will generate a total of 18278 strings
       - Mode 'Both' will generatewith a total of 143364 strings